Locality Optimized Unstructured Mesh Algorithms on GPUs: Performance

 \subsubsection{Volna}

-Volna is a shallow water simulation capable of handling the complete life-cycle of a tsunami (generation, propagation and run-up along the coast) \cite{dutykh2011volna}.
+The next application we explore here, Volna, is in fact a production/research code for shallow water simulation capable of handling the complete life-cycle of a tsunami (generation, propagation and run-up along the coast)~\cite{dutykh2011volna}.
 The simulation algorithm works on unstructured triangular meshes and uses the finite volume method.
-Volna is written in C/C++ and converted to use the OP2 library\cite{op2}.
-For Volna top three kernels where most time is spent: \textbf{computeFluxes}, \textbf{SpaceDiscretization} and \textbf{NumericalFluxes}.
-We focus on the \textbf{SpaceDiscretization} kernel since it has indirect increments and the 60\% of the time spent inside this step on GPU with global colouring.

-Tests are executed in single precision, on a mesh containing 2.4 million triangular cells, simulating a tsunami run-up to the US pacific coast.
-The kernel itself iterates over the edges and increments the cells.
+Volna is written in C/C++ and is converted to use the OP2 library~\cite{op2-volna2018}.
+Volna spends most time in three kernels: \texttt{computeFluxes}, \texttt{SpaceDiscretization} and \texttt{NumericalFluxes}.
+Out of these, we focus on the \texttt{SpaceDiscretization} kernel that iterates on edges accessing data indirectly on cells, $60\%$ of total execution time is spent in this kernel.
+In each iteration, \texttt{SpaceDiscretization} reads 1 and increments 4 float values from each of the 2 indirectly accessed cells, and reads 7 float and 1 integer values directly.
+A notable difference in Volna is that the execution with single precision is adequate for solution accuracy.
+As such we benchmark it with single precision floating-point mathematics, on a mesh containing 2.4 million triangular cells, simulating a tsunami run-up to the US pacific coast.

+Figure~\ref{fig:volna_bw-vs-bs_hier} and Table~\ref{tab:volna_counters_hier} details the performance metrics observed for the \texttt{SpaceDiscretization} kernel in Volna.
+We concentrate solely on the hierarchical coloring variants given their superior performance to global coloring.
+The reordering by partitioning again improves performance.
+It increases reuse from $1.5$ to $2.8$ and decreases the number of global transactions by $18\%$ for reads and $37\%$ for writes.
+The larger reduction in writes can be explained by the fact that the calculation only reads data defined on the iteration set directly.

+Again, recall that the AoS version uses adjacent threads to load adjacent components of data points.
+Additionally, given the use of single precision values for Volna, one thread loads $4$ single precision values into shared memory using the built-in vector type \lstinline!float4!.
+Consequently, more data is transferred at the same time, providing a $2\%$ and $4\%$ reduction in global memory transfers for reads and writes, respectively.
+This leads to performance improvements of $292\,\text{GB/s}$ versus $268\,\text{GB/s}$.

+Low register counts ($28$--$32$) and single-precision data types also resulted in achieving a higher occupancy on the GPU compared to Airfoil.
+This, we believe explains why performance appears to be independent of the block size as shown in the Figure \ref{fig:volna_bw-vs-bs_hier}.

+We also see that using partitioning does not increase the number of thread colors significantly, as we observed on Airfoil.
+The increase of colors are from $3$ to $4$.
+As such the overall synchronization overhead is also smaller.
+The percentage of stalls caused by synchronization increases from $12\%$ to just $15\%$.
+Of course, with high occupancy, the latency caused by synchronization can be better hidden by running warps from other blocks.